 Trends In Melbourne Modern Architecture

 The change has created a series of trends in modern architecture Melbourne homeowners have come to embrace in new builds post-pandemic and updating existing properties.
 This may include prioritising access to light and nature as well as highlighting working and leisure spaces for comfort and practicality.

 Unexpected home isolation for instance has encouraged a higher desire for more space in our houses, hence further converting homeowners’ sensibilities towards industrial style homes.

 Often homeowners come to EDG to build with inspiration ready.
-From beautifully curated Pinterest boards to the latest home catalogue or home renovation shows, it’s clear they’re influenced by not only their personal style but the modern architecture that’s shown on the media they consume.
+From beautifully curated Pinterest boards to the latest home catalogue or home renovation shows, it’s clear they’re influenced by not only their personal style but the modern architecture and building designers that are shown on the media they consume.
 Modeling your home after incredible design examples is something everyone can dream of after all.

 It says a lot that most generations will be familiar with movies featuring trendy converted New York loft apartments and think, why shouldn’t Melbourne modern architecture benefit from the same large open plan spaces?
 It will surely make for excellent natural light and ventilation.
 This is especially true when comfort and the illusion for a larger dwelling will help with conditions like working from home, or dealing with a higher housing occupancy while retaining minimalist cleanliness.

 What This Means For Modern Home Architecture